Ofonna-N/auth-service/README.md

 # Full-Stack User Authentication Service

-This is a complete, standalone user authentication service built from scratch as a portfolio project to showcase modern full-stack development skills.
-It features a secure, session-based authentication system with local (username/password) login, all running in a containerized Docker environment.
+This repository contains a complete, standalone user authentication service implemented from first principles.
+It features a secure, session-based authentication system with username/password login, running in a containerized Docker environment.

-The project was built by following modern security principles and best practices, focusing on a "glass box" approach where all core logic is custom-built rather than relying on a "black box" library.
+The implementation follows modern security principles and a "glass box" approach where core logic is custom-built instead of relying on opaque libraries.

 **Live Demo:** \[Link to deployed application will go here]